 Soil and growing media are currently prohibited from entering the EU or NI from England, Wales or Scotland.
 Defra are currently working on a solution with the EU commission.

-Used machinery for agricultural or forestry purposes now requires inspection by a plant health inspector and a phytosanitary certificate (PC) prior to export to the EU or Northern Ireland.
+Used machinery for agricultural or forestry purposes now requires inspection by a plant health inspector and a phytosanitary certificate (PC) prior to export to the EU.

-To be issued with a PC for export to the EU or NI, all used machinery must be washed and cleaned before shipping to ensure freedom from soil and other debris.
+To be issued with a PC for export to the EU, all used machinery must be washed and cleaned before shipping to ensure freedom from soil and other debris.
 The machinery should be visually free from soil i.e. there should be no appreciable signs of soil or other debris.